-Average claims awards in 2014/15 have been lower than expectations across all disease types.
+Average claims awards in 2015/16 have been lower than expectations across all disease types, with the exception of Wharf claims.

-There have been seven large mesothelioma claim settlements (being claims in excess of \$1m in 2006/07 money terms) in 2014/15, which is lower than our expectations.
-Total claims expenditure on large claims has been 29% below expectations, reflecting both a lower frequency and a lower average cost than expected.
+There have been three large mesothelioma claim settlements (being claims in excess of \$1m in 2006/07 money terms) in 2015/16.
+This is significantly lower than our expectations.
+Total claims expenditure on large claims has been 55% below expectations, reflecting the low number of large claims reported and settled in 2015/16.